 Employing drivers and cars is very easy, and this is a great choice for those traveling in the group.
 Even though listening to the ‘transportation’ offer in the tourist area will find you a driver easily, it is probably best to start a personal recommendation or to find out from your hotel, hostel, or Airbnb.
 This increases accountability and means you tend to end with excessive payments!

 The average price of hiring drivers, cars, and fuel for a day is between 450,000rp ($ 35 USD) – 600,000rp ($ 50 USD).
-Tips are not included, and are common to give money drivers for lunch – they can’t eat with you.
+Tips are not included, and is common to give money drivers for lunch – they can’t eat with you.
 If you are on the market for a driver, we will recommend starting with a rental driver of Bali.

 You have to talk to several drivers before making your final decision.
 It is very important for you with the driver and their English is good enough to communicate about whatever change you want to make during the route.